begriffs/randln/README.md

 **Pros:**

 Very fast.
 Does not have to read any characters except to find the start of a line and print it.
-Because the block size for reads is 4096 bytes on the OpenBSD system I tested, all needed data is usually returned by one block read.
+All needed data is usually returned by one system I/O call.

 **Cons:**

 1. Fseek/ftell measure the byte position as a "long," which on some systems is 32-bits.
 This limits the file size on such systems.
 2. My use of the offset in fseek requires opening the file in binary mode.
-If a system has a newline convention where there are any characters after '\\n' then those characters will be considered as the start of the line to be printed.
+If a system has a newline convention with characters after '\\n' (like '\\n\\r') then those characters will be considered as the start of the next line to be printed.

-### Line Bookmarks
+### Line Bookmarks  (-mb)

 **Choose all lines with equal probability.** Makes a full pass through the file, calling fgetpos() at the start of each line and saving the results into